alexcrea/CustomAnvil/README.md

 - Vanilla like default configuration.
 - Custom enchantment level limit.
 - Custom anvil recipes.
-- Custom enchant restrictions (allow unsafe enchantment only for a group of item or create new restriction).
+- Custom enchant restrictions (allows unsafe enchantment only for a group of item or create new restriction).
 - Custom items of unit repairs (repair damaged with unit of "material", for example the repair of diamond sword by diamonds).
 - Custom XP cost for every aspect of the anvil.
 - Permissions to bypass level limit or enchantment restriction.